St. Paul's (Roman Catholic) Church, Dublin

 St. Paul's is a former church building of the Catholic Church sited on Arran Quay, Dublin, Ireland.
-The church is used currently by a Catholic youth group and by the St. Gregrorios Jacobite Syrian Christian Church.
+The church is used currently by a Catholic youth group.

 History

 The church was built between 1835 and 1837 to the design of Patrick Byrne who also designed nearby St Audoen's Catholic Church and the Church of the Immaculate Conception (Adam and Eve's) on Merchants Quay.
+Aughrim St parish was created from St Paul's parish, in 1877.
+Cabra was constituted from Arran Quay in 1941.
+In 1852 Captain Charles Boycott married Annie Dunne.
+Eamonn and Sinead De Valera were married at St. Paul's in 1910.

+The lay Community of Sant'Egidio had a centre at St Paul’s Church.

-Eamonn and Sinead De Valera were married at St. Paul's in 1910 and in 1852 Captain Charles Boycott married Annie Dunne.
-It is currently (2017) closed to the public after a decline in numbers living in the parish.
-The church is used currently by a Catholic youth group and by the St. Gregrorios Jacobite Syrian Christian Church.
+After a decline in numbers living in the parish, St. Paul's ceased to be the parish church in 1999, with worship transferred to St. Michan's (Halston Street) and to Capuchin Friary, Church Street, both also run by the Capuchins who ran St. Paul's in latter years.
+The church is used currently by a Catholic youth group with Catholic Youth Care based in the presbytery and by the St. Gregrorios Jacobite Syrian Christian Church for worship.

+St. Paul's Church has hosted the Tridentine Latin mass since its closure as the parish church.
+It has also hosted inter-denominational Taizé group meetings and services.

 Architecture

 St Paul's was Byrne's first church.
 The cornerstone was laid on St Patrick's Day 1835 by the archbishop of Dublin, Dr Daniel Murray.